markcheret/footnotes/readme.txt

 coming soon

 == Changelog ==

+= 1.0.6 =
+- Updated uninstall function to delete all plugin settings (bugfix)
+- Updated counter style internal name in the reference container to correctly link to the right footnote on the page above (bugfix)
+- Updated footnote hover box styling to not wrap the footnote text on mouse over (bugfix)
+- Changed 'Love Me' text in the page footer if admin excepts it and set its default value to 'no'

 = 1.0.5 =
 - The Plugin has been submitted to wordpress.org for review and (hopefully) publication.